PatrykPuslecki/checkWeather/README.md

 A simple project made for fetching weather informations from browser geolocation or city.

+## Warning !!

+Google places API is not included because it requires billing account now. :( Sniff sniff.

 ## Installation guide

 1. Fetch this repository